Skip to main content

 Reports can, of course, be shared and exported by clicking the Export button.
 As an UrbanLogiq PDF, this is the best way to share information with third parties and the one we often recommend.

 All of the data cards in any generated report are moveable and editable.
-You can change the type of graph (by clicking the pencil icon) or move important data points up to the top.
+You can change the type of graph (by clicking the thee dots icon) or move important data points up to the top.
 Additionally, if you click the table icon on the left you can see the specific numbers in a table instead.

 Practical Example